International Student Orientation

 Times listed are in Central Standard Time (CST).
 You can use a World Clock Converter to find the exact time in your location.

-Optional Tours and Presentation
+Optional Tours and Presentations

-Fall 2025 new international students are welcome to participate in exclusive tours and presentations in partnership with the McDermott Library, Office of Information Technology, Student Health Center, University Recreation, and Texas Department of Public Safety.
+Spring 2026 new international students are welcome to participate in exclusive tours and presentations in partnership with the McDermott Library, Office of Information Technology, Student Health Center, University Recreation, and Texas Department of Public Safety.
 Hosts will offer prizes, giveaways, and more to attendees.
 Registration is not required.
 Consult details in table below.

 Objective